vokegpu/bicudo/README.md

 # Bicudo

 Bicudo is a physics engine library being develop to process SAT and Newton's laws under GPU via ROCm/HIP (or CPU-side only).
-The project uses a client called Meow OpenGL-4 based to test the library, but you are able to build the library only and uses on your application.
+The project uses a client called Meow OpenGL-4 based to test the library, but you are able to build the library to use on your application.
 It only requires ROCm/HIP.

 # Bicudo Building